mvolkmann/blog/src/smalltalk.md

 This is referred to as the "World".
 Clicking anywhere on the "World" opens the World menu.
 The items on this menu are described later.
+It is not necessary to hold the mouse button down while selecting a menu item.
+Just move the mouse to a menu item and click it.

 ### Font Size